19hours/sg-statutes/Acts/Income Tax Act.md

 4\.
 Where more than one individual is entitled to claim a deduction in respect of the same child under paragraph 1 or the proviso to section 39(2)(e), the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.

-5.—(1) Where a married woman, divorcee or widow maintained, in the year immediately preceding the year of assessment 2008, 2009, 2010 or 2011, a child who is a citizen of Singapore as at 31st December of that year, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable for that year of assessment to her only:
+5.—(1) Where a married woman, divorcee or widow maintained, in the year immediately preceding the year of assessment 2009, 2010 or 2011, a child who is a citizen of Singapore as at 31st December of that year, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable for that year of assessment to her only:

 (a)

-if that year of assessment is 2008 —

-(i)

-first eligible child

-5% of her earned income;

-(ii)

-second eligible child

-15% of her earned income;

-(iii)

-third eligible child

-20% of her earned income;

-(iv)

-fourth eligible child of the family who is born on or after 1987 (other than a child adopted before 1st January 2004)

-25% of her earned income;
+[Deleted by Act 37 of 2014 wef 27/11/2014]

 (b)